Right Royal Supper Club

 In collaboration with the Royal Opera House, we explored service propositions to attract a new, younger audience so that they might develop a relationship with the Royal Opera House (ROH) over their lifetime.
 The project was designed to complement the ROH Open Up development project and enhance the experience of visiting to the Royal Opera House.
 Our final service proposition was a scalable supper club concept: the Right Royal Supper Club.

 ROH customer data shows that only 20% of visitors are in the 18-35 year age bracket, with 80% of tickets bought by returning customers or friends.
 This shows they have a well established and loyal, but aging audience and importantly indicates an opportunity to inspire, engage and educate new, younger visitors.

-Design response: In order to respect exisiting customers who are important asset to ROH and appreciate the more sophisticated rituals of the opera, the supper club concept proposes an entirely new iteration of the ROH experience through food and dining.
+Design response: In order to respect exisiting customers who are an important asset to ROH and who appreciate the more sophisticated rituals of the opera, the supper club concept proposes an entirely new iteration of the ROH experience through food and dining.
 By blending opera into a menu bought alive by performing waiting staff and musical interludes between courses, the opera is removed far enough from the traditional experience to both attract a new audience and simultaneously protect the expectations of loyal customers and opera aficionados.

 Insights #2: Sell out shows

 Performances in the main house at ROH tend to nearly always sell out with an average occupancy rate of 96%, meaning there isn’t currently scope for increasing demand for the repertoire in the main theatre.
 However, there is an important opportunity to diversifying income and begin growing the future audience.